saarques/dl_models/README.md

 ## How To Contribute

-To contribute to this repository, what you simply need to do is create a Pull Request with the correct format of data files as told in the example model and wait for your Pull Request to be merged!
+To contribute to this repository, what you simply need to do is create a Pull Request with the correct format of data files as told in the [example model](/example_model) and wait for your Pull Request to be merged!
 To let us know about your Pull Request, simply comment your PR tag number with a message saying, "Content added".
-(Link to the example folder)

 ## References
 -	[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)